WalletWasabi/WalletWasabi/WalletWasabi.Documentation/Guides/InstallInstructions.md

 3. Download Wasabi's latest __release__ and the corresponding __.asc__ file.

 4. Double click on .asc file or right click it and navigate to More GpgEX options and click Verify.
-If the context menu is missing restart the computer.
+If the context menu is missing, restart the computer.

 ![](https://i.imgur.com/fJME8Yh.png)